Eliza Cooper Blaker: Early life and education

 Eliza Ann Cooper was born in Philadelphia, Pennsylvania, on March 5, 1854, to Jacob and Mary Jane (Core) Cooper.
 The eldest of three children, Eliza was raised in a family that struggled financially, especially after her father, an abolitionist Quaker, enlisted in the Union army during the American Civil War.
 He died in 1869, when Eliza was fifteen.
 Her mother was a seamstress in Philadelphia.
 Instead of pulling Eliza out of school to work in the cotton mills, Mary Jane supported her daughter's interest in becoming a teacher.
 Eliza attended public school and graduated from Girls Normal School of Philadelphia, a teacher's college as class valedictorian in June 1874.
 After graduation she taught for two years in the Philadelphia public schools.

 Cooper first became interested in kindergarten education in 1876, when she attended the Centennial Exposition in Philadelphia and saw a kindergarten demonstration presented by Ruth Burritt, a Boston educator.
 Cooper completed training at Burritt's kindergarten training school in Philadelphia in 1880 and began her long-time career as a kindergarten educator.

-Marriage family
+Marriage and family

 Cooper married Louis J. Blaker, a childhood friend, on September 15, 1880.
 The couple had no children.
 He died of a heart attack in 1913.